Artin-Schreier quandles of involutions in absolute Galois groups: Artin--Schreier quandles

 We take this observation as an incentive to turn our attention towards involutions.

 Let~$F$ be a field and~$\Gal(F)$ be its absolute Galois group.
-From the work of Artin and Schreier cited in the introduction, it is known that the group~$\Gal(F)$, even though pro-finite, can only have non-trivial elements of finite order if~\hbox{$\ch(F)=0$}, and all of these elements necessarily have order~$2$, i.e., they are involutions.
+From the work of Artin and Schreier cited in the introduction, see~\cite[Satz~4]{AS:2} in particular, it is known that the group~$\Gal(F)$, even though profinite, can only have non-trivial elements of finite order if~\hbox{$\ch(F)=0$}, and all of these elements necessarily have order~$2$, i.e., they are involutions.
 We refer to~\cite{Jarden--Videla} for an interesting discussion of torsion in absolute Galois groups from a different angle.
-The following lemma collects useful group theoretic statements about involutions in absolute Galois groups.
+The following lemma collects useful group-theoretic statements about involutions in absolute Galois groups.

 \begin{lemma} Let~$F$ be a field and let~$\sigma\in\Gal(F)$ be an involution with fixed field~$\Fix(\sigma)$.
 Then~$\Aut(\Fix(\sigma)|F)=\{\id\}$.
 The centraliser of the involution~$\sigma$ within~$\Gal(F)$ is the subgroup~$\langle\sigma\rangle$ generated by~$\sigma$.
 The normaliser of~$\Gal(\Fix(\sigma))$ within~$\Gal(F)$ is~$\Gal(\Fix(\sigma))$ itself. \end{lemma}